fieldtrip/website/workshop/practicalmeeg2025/handson_raw2erp.md

     end % for each run

 {% include markup/red %}
 In the previous code we are making use of numeric trigger codes instead of the events that are coded in the BIDS dataset.
-This is because the pruned derivative dataset is NOT according to the BIDS standard.
-First of all, some files are missing due to the pruning.
-More importantly, MEG and EEG derivatives are not finalized and not part of BIDS yet.
+This is because the derivative dataset is NOT perfectly following the BIDS standard since, MEG and EEG derivatives are not yet formally finalized.
 They are being discussed [here](https://bids.neuroimaging.io/bep021).

-Although we have the MaxFiltered fif file with the data and original trigger codes
+The problem we encounter is that, although in the derivative we do have the MaxFiltered fif file:

     sub-01_ses-meg_task-facerecognition_run-01_proc-sss_meg.fif